ephraim17/Portfolio-Project-1-mycoilycrownyhair.com/SECURITY.md

 ## Reporting a Vulnerability

----
-name: Vulnerability report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the Vulnerability**
-A clear and concise description of what the Vulnerability is.
+Send an email to emulilo17@gmail.com with clear and concise description of what the Vulnerability is.

+## Vulnerability Report Template

+Copy the text below and replace it with your report information.

 **To Reproduce**
 Steps to reproduce the behavior: